Lutheran Faith

 What started as an academic debate escalated into a distinct separation between the Roman Catholic church of the time and those who accepted Luther’s suggested reforms.
 "Lutheran" became the name of the group that agreed with Luther’s convictions.

-Today, nearly five centuries later, Lutherans still celebrate the Reformation on October 31 and still hold to the basic principles of Luther’s theological teachings, such as Grace alone, Faith alone, Scripture alone.
+Today, nearly five centuries later, Lutherans still celebrate the Reformation on October 31 and still hold to the basic principles of Luther’s theological teachings.
 These comprise the very essence of Lutheranism:

-• We are saved by the grace of God alone -- not by anything we do
+• Grace Alone: We are saved by the grace of God alone -- not by anything we do.

-• Our salvation is through faith alone -- a confident trust in God, who in Christ promises us forgiveness, life and salvation
+• Faith Alone: Our salvation is through faith alone -- a confident trust in God, who in Christ promises us forgiveness, life and salvation.

-• The Bible is the norm for faith and life -- the true standard by which teachings and doctrines are to be judged.
+• Scripture Alone: The Bible is the norm for faith and life -- the true standard by which teachings and doctrines are to be judged.

 Over the years, different Lutheran church bodies have been established and organized to meet the needs of Lutherans in communities and nations all over the world.